mihawk/blog/03-install-erlang-from-github-repo.md

- sometime you dont have the luxury to download the whole tarbal from erlang.org each time a new release is out, you may want also to install service pack, which are available only on the git repos, install a patched version from a big player in the erlang ecosystem.
+ sometime you dont have the luxury to download the whole tarbal from erlang.org each time a new release is out,
+ - you may want also to install service pack, which are available only on the git repos.
+ - test some new fonctionalite from different repo.

  example: OTP 18.1.3